 I can imagine leading characters will be drawn in greater detail and revised numerous times.
 This happens less often with supporting roles and least with the nameless smallies.
 With them it may just be the basic question of in-or-out: Do I keep “neighbour“?
 Or does he have so little to say that I can merge him with “postman“?

 With some characters, there‘s no need for deciding their gender for a long time.
 They are neutral and can be actively and visibly classified as such, quite officially.
 This can be done on an overview concept sheet, on (green) index cards, with little wooden or plastic figures you use for visualizing the characters, or digitally.
 They can even get gender neutral first names for a start, Chris, Stevie, Robin, Jackie, just surnames without Mr / Ms, or be called by their profession, maybe stressing the neutralness if it is not generally perceived as neutral.
 Be inventive! (teacher, police officer, plumbing person, acter, chippy shop).

 While the script is growing and the story getting more depth, reasons why Chris and teacher have to be male, and Stevie and plumbing person female may come up.
-The others will remain neutral, and finally can tadaaa! be defined as female – male – female – male alternately in the NEROPA way.
+The others will remain neutral, and in the end can be defined as female – male – female – male alternately in the NEROPA way.
 And get names if they haven‘t got any yet.
 Or you simply leave them as neutral and pass the cast list on like this to the production and particularly to the casting director who then will suggest acting people most suitable (see also The Future is Now).